2022 NFL Playoffs scores, bracket for Super Bowl LVI: Kickoff time, date, TV schedule for Rams vs. Bengals - NBC Sports

 The 2022 NFL Playoffs are underway and Super Bowl 56 is right around the corner!
 Here are the final scores, results, schedule and updated bracket for every game through the AFC and NFC conference championship games.
-Check out the full 2022 NFL playoff schedule here.
+Check out the full 2022 NFL playoff and Super Bowl schedule here.

 RELATED: When is Super Bowl 2022?
 Date, time, TV channel, halftime show info